On Windows Click Here: How to install and configure Apache,PHP,MySql and phpMyadmin on windows

 sudo /etc/init.d/apache2 restart

-Test PHP installation
+Test PHP installation:

-To test PHP is installed, Type
+To test PHP is installed, Type below command and hit the enter key.

-sudo gedit /var/www/phpinfo.php
+sudo gedit /var/www/html/phpinfo.php

-in the terminal and type your ubuntu password if needed.
-It will open the phpinfo.php file in gedit.Type below code in the phpinfo.php file, save and exit it .
+and type your Ubuntu password if needed.
+It will open the phpinfo.php file in gedit test editor.
+Type below code in the phpinfo.php file, save and exit it..

 <?php phpinfo() ?>